 Economy Airmail (SAL).
 Mid-range price, delivery in 6 to 13 days

 Surface Mail.
+Cheap international shipping by sea.
 Low-cost option, delivery in 1 to 3 months

 Use their online calculating system (English) to find the price you will pay per box.

 One factor to keep in mind is the size of your parcel.
 There are two standard sizes that countries will accept via post.
 The following image shows the two acceptable sizes:

 Image.
 Dimensions for International Parcel Post, Japan Post Office.

 To find the applicable dimensions for a country, check out the downloadable PDFs here (Japanese).
 Or keep your box under the B dimensions listed above.
 That is, with a total size not exceeding 200 cm, the longest side under 105 cm, and total weight not exceeding 30 kg.